 Lakewood, New York

-Ms. Tanner Wright is the President and CEO of WCA Hospital in Jamestown, New York.
+Trustee Wright is the President and CEO of WCA Hospital in Jamestown, New York.
 She graduated from Hartwick College as a Medical Tech major and earned her MBA from William E. Simon Graduate School of Business at the University of Rochester.
-She is active in her community, serving on the boards for HANYS, WCA Hospital, Chatagua County Health Network and is board chair of the Veterans Health Administration Empire Metro.
+She is active in her community, serving on the boards for HANYS, WCA Hospital, Chautauqua County Health Network and is board chair of the Veterans Health Administration Empire Metro.

 Carol Ann Hamilton Coughlin '86